jspm/jspm-resolve/resolver-spec.md

 }
 ```

+#### jspm field

+The `"jspm"` field in the package.json file can be used to define configuration that is unique to jspm.

+This configuration is treated as an override of the base-level package.json configuration.
+Extension only overrides the direct value properties, and does
+not iterate arrays or objects further.

 ### jspm Config File

 jspm resolution information is provided through a `jspm.json` file which must be in the same folder as the package.json file forming the package scope.